Table Of Content

 APY 36 months

 Discover is a leading credit card provider, so as expected, there is a great selection of options.
 All the cards offer rewards and Discover has an Unlimited Cashback Match feature, where Discover will match your first year’s cash back dollar for dollar automatically, with no minimum spends or maximum reward caps.

 American Express also has an impressive choice of credit card options.
-The most popular cards are the Platinum, Gold and Green cards.
-These cards offer up to 5x, 4x and 3x membership reward points respectively, with an introductory reward points bonus.
-However, there is an annual membership fee of $695, $250 and $150 respectively.
-The other reward card options are the Amex EveryDay, Amex EveryDay Preferred and Blue card.
+The Amex popular cards are the Platinum, Gold, and Green cards.
+These cards offer up to 5x, 4x, and 3x membership reward points with an introductory reward points bonus.
+However, an annual membership fee of $695, $250, and $150, respectively, exists.
+The other reward card options are the Amex EveryDay, Amex EveryDay Preferred, and Blue card.

-The next category of American Express credit cards is cash back cards.
-There are three cards in this category; Blue Cash Preferred, Blue Cash EveryDay and Cash Magnet.
-With the exception of the Blue Cash Preferred, which is only free for the first year, these cards have no annual fee, yet you can earn up to 6% cash back depending on your card choice.
+The next category of American Express credit cards is cash-back cards.
+There are three cards in this category: Blue Cash Preferred, Blue Cash EveryDay, and Cash Magnet.
+Except for the Blue Cash Preferred, which is only free for the first year, these cards have no annual fee, yet you can earn up to 6% cash back, depending on your card choice.